CODE-REFINARY/Chainlink-Finary/README.md

 a version of Confluence that only has the features that I use and has none of the ones that I don't.
 The motivation is exactly what my friend described - an effort to promote consistency across documents by limiting the number of individual trivial decisions you make when writing out a document, especially formatting decisions.</p>

+<p>Perhaps the greatest change to the way Confluence usually works is hinted it in the structure of this README.
+You
+might notice the straightforward structure of this document.
+There is one H1 followed by a series of H2's with content filling in the gaps of those H2s.</p>